danielsaidi/website_danielsaidi/collections/_lyrics/daniel-saidi/lake-city-stories/waited-too-long.md

 ---
 title:  Waited Too Long
+band:   Daniel Saidi
+album:  Lake City Stories
 ---

 I have found out what I want
-and it's not to live intense
-and die alone
+And it's not to live intense and die alone

-I want to hold you close, not hide away,
+I want to hold you close, not hide away
-But it's hard to see you laughing and dancing away
+But it's hard to see you laughing
+And dancing away

 I keep that laugh inside,
-dreaming about making you smile, but it's hard to dream without longing
+dreaming about making you smile
+But it's hard to dream without longing
 I think that I

-waited too long,
+Waited too long, waited too long
-when I waited for you to come home
+When I waited for you to come home
 I waited too long

+And now I'm sitting here alone
+Staring at these walls
-And now I'm sitting here alone staring at these walls, like I try to stare the bricks to pieces
+Like I try to stare the bricks to pieces

-I used to know, now I hope that I'm stronger than this, stronger than being broken down like this
+I used to know, now I hope that I'm

+Stronger than this,
+Stronger than being broken down like this
 Stronger than this

 I waited to long